spikeyrock/waitlist-template/README.md

 ## Usage
 ### Submitting the Waitlist Form
-Users enter their name and email, which gets saved to the database and triggers an email confirmation via AWS SES.
+Users enter their name and email, which gets securely saved to the database and triggers an automated email confirmation via AWS SES.
+This system is perfect for capturing leads, managing email subscriptions, and streamlining email marketing campaigns.

 ### MongoDB Schema
 The User model is defined as: